WOMEN IN ART

 In her series Rewilding the Feminine, Sampson explores the innate connection between the feminine and the natural world.
 In meditative and thought-provoking works such as As Time Goes By and Catch and Release, she boldly employs the unpredictable monotype technique to build dynamic compositions.
 Each monotype is imbued with high-velocity energy and a profound sense of motion, allowing the work to transcend its two-dimensional form.

-Sampson’s monotypes reflect the layered complexities of womanhood and the environment, translating them into powerful visual narratives.
+Sampson’s mixed media monotypes reflect the layered complexities of womanhood and the environment, translating them into powerful visual narratives.
 As the artist states, “In my conceptual work, I pay tribute and homage to nature and the feminine form and the intermingling of the two.”

 Sophie Peschanel